 - Right-click on the partition you want to relieve of indexing and open Properties.

-- Uncheck the “Allow files on this drive to have contents indexed in addition to file properties” box and restart your PC.
+- Uncheck the Allow files on this drive to have contents indexed in addition to file properties box.

-- In the Windows Search bar, type Index and open Indexing Options.
+- In the Windows Search bar, type index and open Indexing Options.

 - Click Modify to choose the directories you commonly access.